Review: This Is the Best All-Around Face Mask We’ve Worn — And It’s Currently Half-Price

 - The filter increases effectiveness.
 Admittedly I don’t always use the filter, especially when I’m hiking where I’m away from people and breathing heavily.
 But I always put it back in when going out to eat or walking in crowded areas.

 - Lots of color options.
-This is minor but it’s nice to have a choice of color.
+This is minor but it’s nice to have a choice of color when every face mask is black.
 Seven color options are more than I’ve seen from any other brand.

 What We Don’t